MIDDLE SCHOOL ADMISSIONS

 Currently Enrolled Families:

-Friday, February 12, 2021.
+Financial Aid application deadline for the 2021-2022 school year was Friday, February 12, 2021.
 The Financial Aid Committee will consider all of the requests and notify applicants for financial aid by March 1, 2021.
+Financial aid applications deadline for the 2022-2023 school year is February 12, 2022.